bcarruthers/garnet/README.md

 ## Integration

-How does Garnet integrate with larger frameworks or engines like Unity, MonoGame, or UrhoSharp?
+How does Garnet integrate with frameworks or engines like Unity, MonoGame, or UrhoSharp?
 You have a few options depending on how much you want to depend on Garnet, your chosen framework, and your own code.
+This approach also works for integrating narrower libraries like physics or networking.

 ### Abstracting the framework

 You can choose to insulate your code from the framework (e.g. MonoGame) at the cost of more effort building an abstraction layer, less power, and some overhead in marshalling data.
 You have several options for defining the abstraction layer:

-- **Resources**: Define an interface for a subsystem and provide an implemention for the framework, e.g. ISpriteRenderer.
-This makes sense if you want synchronous calls and an explicit interface.
+- **Services**: Register an interface for a subsystem and provide an implemention for the specific framework, e.g. *ISpriteRenderer* with *MonoGameSpriteRenderer*.
+This makes sense if you want synchronous calls or an explicit interface.

-- **Events**: Define interface event types and framework-specific systems which subscribe to them, e.g. sprite rendering system subscribes to DrawSprite events.
+- **Events**: Define interface event types and framework-specific systems which subscribe to them, e.g. a sprite rendering system subscribing to *DrawSprite* events.
 This way is more decoupled, but the interface may not be so clear.

-- **Components**: Define interface component types and implement framework-specific systems which iterate over them, e.g. sprite rendering system iterates over entities with Sprite component.
+- **Components**: Define interface component types and implement framework-specific systems which iterate over them, e.g. a sprite rendering system which iterates over entities with a *Sprite* component.

 ### Code organization